Pope Francis Marks 4th Anniversary of Italy’s Devastating Earthquake

 At yesterday’s Angelus address the Pope also expressed his hope that reconstruction of the region, which has been criticized for its long delays, “might accelerate so that the people may return to live serenely in this beautiful territory in the Apennine Hills.”

 At 3:36 a.m. on Aug.
-24, 2016, a 6.2 magnitude earthquake struck an area 47 miles southeast of Perugia and 90 miles south of Rome, causing 299 deaths and leaving many injured.
+24, 2016, a 6.2 magnitude earthquake struck an area 47 miles southeast of Perugia and 90 miles north of Rome, causing 299 deaths and leaving many injured.
 The epicenter was in the medieval town of Accumoli which was flattened by the tremor, and the nearby towns of Amatrice and Pescara del Tronto suffered severe damage.

-The Umbrian town of Norcia, the birthplace of St. Benedict just 20 miles west of Accumoli, suffered relatively little damage, but it was to be hit by second severe earthquake two months later that caused widespread damage to many churches in the town including its basilica and monastery of Benedict monks.
+The Umbrian town of Norcia, the birthplace of St. Benedict just 20 miles west of Accumoli, suffered relatively little damage, but it was to be hit by second severe earthquake two months later that caused widespread destruction of many churches in the town including its basilica and monastery of Benedict monks.

 In his comments to the Italian bishops’ news agency SIR today, Bishop Pompili said Pope Francis has been regularly updated on the situation since the earthquake.